- What Benefits Do Permanent Teeth Dental Implants Offer Over Conventional Dental Treatment?

 - As with most dentistry, pain is a common misconception about the permanent teeth dental implant placement procedure.
 Our patients continuously tell us how amazed they are that the procedure did not hurt and that they required no pain relievers after the procedure.
 Of course, your level of discomfort is dependent upon the extent of your procedure (such as the number of dental implants and the placement location), but our patients routinely tell us that they experience little to no pain during treatment.
-As we always say, don’t take our word for it.
-Click to see what our patients have to say.

 - How Do I Properly Maintain The Dental Implant Once Treatment Is Completed?

 - Permanent teeth dental implants are just like REAL TEETH and require the same care and treatment regimen of regular brushing and flossing to keep the teeth and gums clean and healthy.
 Learn more regarding dental implant maintenance.